 Our phone system will call all the NSA families within 20 minutes to give important information.
 Please make sure you keep the office informed of contact information changes.

-If needed, we will start a calling tree utilizing the school phone directory.
+When necessary, we will start a calling tree utilizing the school phone directory.
 If you receive a call to help, please follow through so that other families can receive the information as well.

 We will utilize two-way radios to communicate in a close proximity to the school.
 We have the radios on Channel 20.